University Catalog

 Requirements for a Bachelor of Arts Degree in Philosophy (Mind, Language, and Cognition Option)

-Students interested in the Mind, Language, and Cognition (MLC) Option must complete the requirements for the General Track degree in philosophy, with a minor in linguistics, and psychology as their area of secondary emphasis for elective course work.
+Students interested in the Mind, Language, and Cognition (MLC) Option must complete the requirements for the Bachelor of Arts degree in philosophy, with a minor in linguistics, and psychology as their area of secondary emphasis for elective course work.
 Although specific major, minor, and elective courses should be selected in consultation with the MLC advisor in philosophy, typical courses include

 LING 2301INTRODUCTION TO THE STUDY OF HUMAN LANGUAGE3